Policies /

 Equal Opportunities Policy

-Policy Statement
+Equal Opportunities Policy Statement

 SSGC understands that a strong business is built from its employees up.
-That is why we are dedicated to onboarding team members of the highest quality - and retaining top tier talent through fostering an equitable and honourable company ethos.
+That is why we are dedicated to onboarding team members of the highest quality and retaining toptier talent through fostering an equitable and honourable company ethos.
 In short, that is why we are an equal opportunities employer.

 We are firmly committed to a policy of treating all our employees and job applicants equally.
 SSGC works diligently to avoid unlawful discrimination across the board, including in recruitment, promotion, opportunities for training, pay and benefits, discipline and selection for redundancy.